jpillora/ipfilter/README.md

 * Due to the nature of IP address allocation, determining location based of a single IP address is quite difficult (if you're not Google) and is therefore not very reliable.
 For this reason `BlockByDefault` is off by default.
-* IP DB lookups take on the order of `5µs` to perform, though the initial load into memory takes takes about `350ms` so be wary of excessive `ipfilter.New` use.
+* IP DB lookups take on the order of `5µs` to perform, though the initial load from disk into memory takes takes about `350ms` so be wary of excessive `ipfilter.New` use.

 #### Todo